waffleSheep/heisenberg/docs/applications/electron.md

 As the uncertainty in momentum $\sigma_p=5.27 \times {10}^{-21} kg ms^{-1}$, then the momentum of the electron should be at least that much.

-As the momentum of this electron is at least this high, the velocity also approches relativistic speeds.
+As the momentum of this electron is at least this high, the velocity also approaches relativistic speeds.
 Hence we have to use the equation below to calculate the energy of the electron.

 $$
 \begin{aligned}